|AT A GLANCE||PRICING||HEADLINE|

-If you had x-ray glasses and looked past DreamCloud’s comfy cashmere cover, you’d see a mix of coils and various foams.
+If you had x-ray glasses and looked past DreamCloud’s comfy polyester cover, you’d see a mix of coils and various foams.
 This is what we would call a hybrid mattress because it contains both of these two primary mattress materials.
-The entire bed is 15” thick, a much thicker mattress than the Leesa and many other bed-in-a-box mattresses which average 10”.
+The entire bed is 15” thick, which is much thicker than the Leesa mattress, and quite frankly, many other bed-in-a-box mattresses on the market.

 The bottom layer that serves as the bed’s foundation is a thin slab of dense support foam.
 The second layer is made out of pocketed coils that take up more than half of the bed, but really contribute to the durability of the mattress.
-The third layer from the bottom is made out of latex and gel memory foam to provide deep pressure relief for sleepers.
+Next is a transition foam layer, which is then followed by a layer of gel memory foam to provide deep pressure relief for sleepers.
 Finally, rounding out the bed is a 1.5″ quilted euro top that is comprised of two different layers of comfort foam.

-As we’ve mentioned in the previous sections, DreamCloud is a thick, durable hybrid mattress with a firmer profile.
+As we’ve mentioned in the previous sections, DreamCloud is a thick, durable hybrid mattress.
 All of those characteristics together make it a really good pick for folks that weigh around 250 lb or more.

 If you have a larger frame, it’s important to choose a mattress that provides good support and that isn’t going to break down in just a few years.
 The coils in hybrid beds like DreamCloud do just that.
 In general, hybrid constructions are going to be than all-foam beds in this department.

 Many people are not only considering the best mattress for them, but also for their bank account.
 If you’re looking for a comfortable mattress with a lower price tag, Leesa retails for a couple hundred dollars less than DreamCloud.
 Without any discounts for a queen size, a Leesa mattress will cost around $1,000 and a DreamCloud will be about $1,200.